tivalueproject/TVStorageManager/README.md

-This is the storage manager of TiValue
+This is the storage manager of TiValue.